American Graffiti: Legacy

 Internet reviewer MaryAnn Johanson acknowledged that American Graffiti rekindled public and entertainment interest in the 1950s and early 1960s, and influenced other films such as The Lords of Flatbush (1974) and Cooley High (1975) and the TV series Happy Days.
 Alongside other films from the New Hollywood era, American Graffiti is often cited for helping give birth to the summer blockbuster.
 The film's box-office success made George Lucas an instant millionaire.
 He gave an amount of the film's profits to Haskell Wexler for his visual consulting help during filming, and to Wolfman Jack for "inspiration".
-Lucas's net worth was now $4 million, and he set aside a $300,000 independent fund for his long-cherished space opera project, which would eventually become the basis for Star Wars (1977).
+Lucas's net worth grew to $4 million, and he set aside a $300,000 independent fund for his long-cherished space opera project, which would eventually become the basis for Star Wars (1977).

 The financial success of Graffiti also gave Lucas opportunities to establish more elaborate development for Lucasfilm, Skywalker Sound, and Industrial Light & Magic.
 Based on the success of the 1978 reissue, Universal began production for the sequel More American Graffiti (1979).
 Lucas and writers Willard Huyck and Gloria Katz later collaborated on Howard the Duck (1986) and Radioland Murders (1994).
 They were both released by Universal Pictures, for which Lucas acted as executive producer.
 Radioland Murders features characters intended to be Curt and Laurie Henderson's parents, Roger and Penny Henderson.
 In 1995, American Graffiti was deemed culturally, historically, or aesthetically significant by the United States Library of Congress and selected for preservation in the National Film Registry.
-In 1997 the city of Modesto, California (where the film largely takes place), honored Lucas with a statue dedication of American Graffiti at George Lucas Plaza.
+In 1997, the city of Modesto, California (where the film largely takes place), honored Lucas with a statue dedication of American Graffiti at George Lucas Plaza.
 Furthermore, the city has an annual classic car festival in honor of its graffiti culture heritage.

 Director David Fincher credited American Graffiti as a visual influence for Fight Club (1999).
 Lucas's Star Wars: Episode II – Attack of the Clones (2002) features references to the film.
 The yellow airspeeder that Anakin Skywalker and Obi-Wan Kenobi use to pursue bounty hunter Zam Wesell is based on John Milner's yellow deuce coupe, while Dex's Diner is reminiscent of Mel's Drive-In.
 Adam Savage and Jamie Hyneman conducted the "rear axle" experiment on the January 11, 2004, episode of MythBusters.

 Given the popularity of the film's cars with customizers and hot rodders in the years since its release, their fate immediately after the film is surprising.
 All were offered for sale in San Francisco newspaper ads; only the '58 Impala (driven by Ron Howard) attracted a buyer, selling for only a few hundred dollars.
 The yellow deuce coupe and the Pharaohs' red Mercury went unsold, despite the coupe being priced as low as $1500.
 The registration plate on Milner's yellow deuce coupe is THX 138 on a yellow, California license plate, slightly altered, reflecting Lucas's earlier science-fiction film (THX 1138).